yoel0/OOP_Blockchain/README.md

 We need to add a couple of methods in order to build our blockchain.
 Start by creating a function in the `BlockChain` class, beneath its constructor class, called `addBlock`.
 Pay attention to naming here, the test will fail if the function is misspelled.

 This `addBlock` function should accept one parameter.
-This parameter will be named `block`.
+This parameter will be named `blockData`.

 Add this code inside the `addBlock` method.
 Make sure to keep it at the top of the method.